seansitter/mcsvr/README.md

-# Slack homework by Sean Sitter
+# Memcache implementation by Sean Sitter
 Thank you for taking the time to review my homework exercise.

 Per the homework requirements, I have implemented a memcache server supporting the text protocol